 The centrepiece of Expo City was the Kazakh Pavilion – a spherical, glazed steel structure with wind turbines integrated into the building.
 An adaptive facade optimises the energy balance of the building and contributes significantly to the comfort of the interior.

 After the World Expo, the Expo buildings were partially converted into office buildings.

 - Facade engineering

 - Site supervision

-- BIM technical coordination
+- BIM discipline coordination

 (Demand planning; Variant studies; Visualisation; Analysis, simulation and verification; Derivation of drawings and documents; Quantity take off and cost analysis/estimation)

 Sembol Construction, Astana/Kazakhstan